Native Plant Species Availability

 SYCO4Symphyotrichum cordifoliumblue wood aster2,3,4

-SYNO2 (April)Symphyotrichum novae-angliaeNew England aster1,2,4
+SYNO2 (mid April)Symphyotrichum novae-angliaeNew England aster1,2,4

 SYOBSymphyotrichum oblongifoliumaromatic aster2